Official advice for New Zealanders living and travelling overseas

 Localised inter-ethnic conflicts and unrest can break out with little warning and may turn violent.
 It most commonly occurs in the Upper East, Upper West and Volta regions.
 Local authorities may impose curfews during times of unrest.

 Demonstrations/strikes/protests occur occasionally/frequently in Ghana and may disrupt local public services and transport.
-New Zealanders in Ghana are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent with little warning.
+New Zealanders in Ghana are advised to avoid all demonstrations, protests, and large public gatherings like football matches as even those intended as peaceful have the potential to turn violent with little warning.
 Pay close attention to personal security and monitor the media for information about possible safety or security risks.
+During times of unrest, local authorities may impose curfews.

 General travel advice

-Penalties for possession, use or trafficking of illegal drugs are severe and can include lengthy imprisonment or fines.
+Penalties for possession, use or trafficking of illegal drugs are severe and can include lengthy imprisonment and heavy fines.

 Photography of government offices, airports, military establishments or officials, official residences or demonstrations is prohibited, and could result in detention.
 If in doubt, don’t take a picture.